lsst-sqre/phalanx/docs/applications/nublado/major-upgrade.rst

    document and in actuality, we use ``/n3``).
 Run for some time allowing users to test the new spawner while still using nublado v2 by default
 #.
-Switch nubladov3 to the default route and nubladov2 to an alternate
+Switch nublado v3 to the default route and nublado v2 to an alternate
    route (e.g. ``/n2``).
 Again, run for some time, keeping an eye out for any problems.
 #.
-Once satisfied with the performance of nubladov3, disable the
+Once satisfied with the performance of nublado v3, disable the
    ``nublado2``, ``cachemachine``, and ``moneypenny`` applications (the functionality of the latter two are subsumed in nublado v3).